CertNexus CyberSAFE Training Course

 Requirements

-To ensure your success in this course, you should have experience with the basic use of conventional end-user technology, including desktop, laptop, or tablet computers; mobile phones; and basic Internet functions, such as web browsing and email.
+To ensure your success in this course, you should possess basic proficiency with conventional end-user technology.
+This includes familiarity with desktop, laptop, or tablet computers, mobile phones, and fundamental Internet functions such as web browsing and email.

 Need help picking the right course?